C/C++

 /**

-* the application.
-After calling this function all `odin_*` methods will fail immediately.
+* terminating the application.
+Post invocation, all `odin_*` methods will cease to function

 */